 Might as well be God, and country, and hard-working farmers.
 With great execution, during the biggest game of the year, it’s hard to go wrong with that.

-For more on how to create more effective advertising, try THIS post.
+For more on craftsmanship in advertising and how to create more effective advertising, try THIS post.